 By setting your goals following this method, you will be able to much more effectively communicate the goals and expectations to yourself and your team.

-Creating your SMART goals
+How to create your SMART goals

 To help you get started with your SMART goal setting, we have created a simple, free Conceptboard template.
 You can complete the SMART goals template by yourself, or invite your colleagues to join the board, and work through it together.
 Simply click on the image below to get started.